 As a pianist, I have performed in masterclasses, festivals, solo recitals, and chamber concerts in the United States, Spain, South Korea, Italy, France, and Mexico.
-I hold a Bachelor’s, Master’s, and a Professional Studies degrees in Classical Piano Performance from Manhattan School of Music where I studied with Jeffrey Cohen, and a Master of Arts from Aaron Copland School of Music, CUNY Queens College.
+I hold a Bachelor’s, Master’s, and Professional Studies degrees in Classical Piano Performance from Manhattan School of Music, and a Master of Arts from Aaron Copland School of Music, CUNY Queens College.

 2019 Steinway Hall, NYC

 2005, 2006 Weill Recital Hall at the Carnegie Hall, NYC